 In addition to programming within the building, QHA delivers an extensive outreach service bringing workshops and performances to communities throughout Northumberland.

-Queen's Hall also provides office space for Hexham Book Festival and English Heritage curator Judith King.
+Queen's Hall is also home to Hexham Book Festival and Judith King of Arts&Heritage.

 QHA receives regular financial support from Northumberland County Council, Arts Council England and Northern Film & Media.

 Queen's Hall Arts is a registered independent charity (Registered Charity No. 1088975)